theuserge/TheUserge.github.io/deployment.md

 This Userbot can be deployed with three diffrent ways.
 Which are Heroku, Docker and Legacy way.

 **Heroku** - A Free Platform provide developer to test or run their code.
-If you dont have VPS or dont want want to deploy local on your system.
+If you dont have VPS or dont want to deploy local on your system.
 This is the best place to deploy your Userbot for free.

 **Docker** - Run the Userbot in an isolated application which doesnt interfere to system but use your same system hardware.
 [Click here](https://www.docker.com/) To know more about Docker.
 You Just have to fill mandatory vars and 2-3 line commands to Run Userge on Docker.

-**Legacy Method** - Using Python and all those packages which require to Run this bot.
+**Legacy Method** - Using Python and all those packages which required to Run this bot.
 You can also say a Manual way to deploy userbot.

 [![userge deploy](https://telegra.ph/file/083ee09d368e0ee991996.jpg)](https://www.youtube.com/watch?v=M4T_BJvFqkc "How to Setup Userge Userbot")